mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 ![Timmy and Tommy](/assets/images/timmytommy.jpeg){: .align-center}

 One of the first questions we can ask is the following: if we know the distribution of prices that Timmy and Tommy offer on any particular day, what is the best way to maximise the amount you get for your turnips?
+As is common we are interested in trying to maximise the expected profit.

 ## An instructive example: Uniformly distributed quotes